Dolphin-Bunny/Repl.it-Minecraft-Server/README.md

 # Repl.it-Minecraft-Server
-Still a work in progress
+Still a work in progress, and will probably get more features later

 This is a tutorial on how to (hopefully) run a Minecraft server off of repl.it / replit.com.
 This is not really a good way to run a Minecraft server, but you can do it and it does run somewhat ok, even without the hacker plan.